apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 Building from source vs. using binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Using binaries is a fast and simple way of working with the last release of Arrow.
-But you do not have the possibility to add or change the code and as a contributor you will need to.
+However, if you use these it means that you will be unable to make changes to the Arrow C++ library.

 **Note:** every language has it's own way of dealing with binaries.
 To get more information navigate to the section of the language you are